Removal and installation the oil pan

 Attention.

-Removing the oil pan
+Removal the oil pan

-2. Drain engine oil.
+2. Drain the engine oil.

 3. Remove the clips and remove the oil pan cover.